-production): For normal or average growing season (through mid-June) \pm 1000 lbs/ac; Spring moisture significantly affects total production.
-Favorable years \pm 1400 lbs/ac and unfavorable years \pm 700 lbs/ac.
+15. 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual- production): For normal or average growing season (through mid-June) ± 800 lbs/ac; Spring moisture significantly affects total production.

 - 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, Russian thistle, annual mustards, knapweeds, and Utah juniper. - 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, red-stem filaree, Russian thistle, annual mustards and Utah juniper. - 17.
 Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Little growth or reproduction occurs during extreme drought years.
+Reduced reproduction and growth occur during extended or extreme drought periods.